 Deferred inflows of resources, a separate financial statement element, represents an acquisition of net position or fund balance that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 Although certain revenues are measurable, they are not available.
 Available means collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
+The Town has four types of items which qualify for reporting in this category.
+Deferred inflows of resources related to pensions and OPEB are reported in the government-wide Statement of Net Position for various estimate differences that will be amortized and recognized over future years.
+Property taxes not collected within 60-days of the fiscal year end are reported as deferred inflows of resources.
+In addition, unavailable revenues from grants arises when the related eligible expenditures will not be made until the subsequent period.

-1-K Compensated Absences
+1-L Compensated Absences

-General leave for the Town includes vacation, sick, and retirement stipend pay.
+General leave for the Town includes vacation and sick pay.
 General leave is based on an employee's length of employment and is earned ratably during the span of employment.
-Upon retirement or termination, employees are paid full value for any accrued general leave earned as set forth by the Town's personnel policy/handbook.
+Upon retirement or termination, employees are paid full value for any accrued general leave earned as set forth by the Town's personnel policy.